 Justin Elicker is serving his second term as the 51st Mayor of New Haven.
-Since taking office, he has led the city with one goal: to create a city where everyone has the opportunity to thrive, no matter which neighborhood you live in.
+Since taking office, he has led New Haven with one goal: Create a city where everyone has the opportunity to thrive, no matter which neighborhood they live in.

 Prior to being elected Mayor, Justin served as a New Haven Alder and the Executive Director of the New Haven Land Trust, where he established groundbreaking programs for New Haven youth.
-He also worked in the U.S. Foreign Service, has been an elementary and high school teacher, and served for three years as an adjunct professor of education policy at Southern Connecticut State University.
+Mayor Elicker also joined the U.S. State Department after 9/11, has been an elementary and high school teacher, and served for three years as an adjunct professor of education policy at Southern Connecticut State University.
 He spends as much time as he can with his wife Natalie, their two daughters, and their dog Captain.

-More than doubled the amount it receives from Connecticut's PILOT program.
-In partnership with our state delegation, Mayor Elicker led a coalition of 28 mayors and selectpersons across the state to advocate for changes to Connecticut’s PILOT Program resulting in $49 million in additional funding for New Haven.
+Increased New Haven’s Revenue from the State and Yale.
+In partnership with our state delegation, Mayor Elicker led a coalition of 28 mayors and selectpersons across the state to advocate for changes to Connecticut’s PILOT Program resulting in $49 million in additional annual funding for New Haven.
 Mayor Elicker also worked with community leaders and UNITE Here to secure an additional $10 million annually from Yale.